 Finance Department staff produces meaningful decision making tools such as financial reports and cost analyses for the Town Manager, Town Council and other Town departments.

 In addition to these roles, the Finance Department also oversees the Municipal Court, Purchasing, and the Utility Billing Department.

 GFOA established the Distinguished Budget Presentation Awards Program (Budget Awards Program) in 1984 to encourage and assist state and local governments to prepare budget documents of the very highest quality that reflect both the guidelines established by the National Advisory Council on State and Local Budgeting and the GFOA’s best practices on budgeting and then to recognize individual governments that succeed in achieving that goal.
-The Finance Department received the award for the first time in 2018.
+The Finance Department has received the award every year since 2018.

 The GFOA established the Popular Annual Financial Reporting Awards Program (PAFR Program) in 1991 to encourage and assist state and local governments to extract information from their comprehensive annual financial report to produce high quality popular annual financial reports specifically designed to be readily accessible and easily understandable to the general public and other interested parties without a background in public finance and then to recognize individual governments that are successful in achieving that goal.
-The Finance Department received the award for the first time in 2018.
+The Finance Department has received the award every year since 2018.

 - Property Tax Calendar

 - Where the Property Taxes Go